arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 * raise exceptions
 * depend on a global or a local shared state

+Think about how you usually deal with these alternative notions of computation in a non-pure programming language such as C#.
+Computations that do I/O?
+No problem!
+Just do that.
+How about reading and writing shared state?
+C# won't prevent you from using a global variable.
+What about raising exceptions?
+That's natively supported by a special language keyword.

+The important thing to note is, in each case, we are no longer dealing with the traditional notion of function, because of this "something else" happening along with the usual simple mapping a single input to a single output.

+Interestingly, althought there are multiple kinds of this "something else", C# is not doing anything to capture and model that.
+We just don't care, until we need to troubleshoot that because of some unexpected behavior not captured by the compiler.
-This extra behavior is generally not reflected in the signature.
+This would not happen if only this extra behavior would be somehow reflected in the signature.
 In [Functional Programming in C#][buonanno-honest] Enrico Buonanno distinguishes between *honest* functions, the ones that honor their signatures, and and *dishonest* functions, the ones that, besides performing their mapping also do something else.

 In the followig listing, `closure(1)` returns different values depending on the value of a shared state `b`: